dotnet/docs-maui/docs/user-interface/layouts/custom.md

 }
 ```

-`HorizontalWrapLayout` derives from <xref:Microsoft.Maui.Controls.HorizontalStackLayout> to use its base layout functionality. .NET MAUI layouts delegate cross-platform layout and measurement to a layout manager class.
+`HorizontalWrapLayout` derives from <xref:Microsoft.Maui.Controls.HorizontalStackLayout> to use its layout functionality. .NET MAUI layouts delegate cross-platform layout and measurement to a layout manager class.
 Therefore, the <xref:Microsoft.Maui.Controls.Layout.CreateLayoutManager> override returns a new instance of the `HorizontalWrapLayoutManager` class, which is the layout manager that's discussed in the next section.

 ### Create a layout manager